eirikhoye/airr_tools/README.md

 pyhton scripts/run_imnet.py <path/to/rearrangement.tsv> <name_outfile>
 ```

 This outputs graphs in the .graphml format.
-Graph visualization software such as gephi can be used to generate high quality visualizations of these networks:
+Graph visualization software such as gephi can be used to generate visualizations of these networks:

 ![Image](figures/LD_graph.png)